International-Data-Spaces-Association/IDSA-Rulebook/120_DataDiscoveryServices.md

 #### Access policies

-A best practice of access security is for an IT system to show users only what they need to know - to minimize the potential attack surface.
+A best practice of access security is for an IT system to show users only what they need to know - to minimise the potential attack surface.
 The same is true for data contract offers (DCO) in a data space:
-Participants should only see the DCOs for which they are authorized to request a contract negotiation.
-This does not imply that the participant already has authorization for the data but only that a participant is allowed to see that the data exists.
+Participants should only see the DCOs for which they are authorised to request a contract negotiation.
+This does not imply that the participant already has authorisation for the data but only that a participant is allowed to see that the data exists.
 The permission to access is part of the data contract negotiation.
 Any catalog must implement attribute-based access control (ABAC) through access policies.